csaez/riglab/docs/TEMPLATE_SPECS.md

 `obj_name` is the fullname of the object used as ref for the space switching.

 (***)
-`ref` is a reference to the active space.
+`ref` is the name of the active space.